Your complete guide to the Changing of the Guard at Buckingham Palace, Horse Guards and Windsor Castle.

 Trooping the Colour, also known as 'The Queen's Birthday Parade', Beating Retreat, State Opening of Parliament, State Visits and the Garter Ceremony are some of the ceremonial events that take place annually.

-Learn more about the ceremonial events where and when they take place and how to get tickets.
+Learn more about ceremonial events where and when they take place and how to get tickets or the best places to watch from the sidelines.

 Major General’s Review - Saturday 26th May